ortus-docs/wirebox-docs/getting-jiggy-wit-it/instance-creations.md

 ```javascript
 injector = new wirebox.system.ioc.Injector();
 espresso = injector.getInstance("CoffeeShop").makeEspresso();;
 ```

+{% hint style="info" %}
 So our recommendation is to always try to create configuration binders as best practice, but your requirements might dictate something else.
+{% endhint %}